 Both suction and discharge pipes should be supported independently near the pump so when the flange bolts are tightened no strain will be transmitted to the pump casing.
-The customer is responsible for proper suction and discharge pipe design and layout to avoid flow induced problems.

 Discharge Piping

 A valve should be installed in the discharge line to prevent fluid from flowing back through the pump when it is shut down.
 The valve should block the discharge line during maintenance.